Software Integration Guide - Sona TI351

 The Sona TI351 SDIO interface operates at 1.8V only.
 The host platform SDIO interface must operate at 1.8V at all times, including during bus enumeration.

-The SDIO_WAKE#/HOST_IRQ_WL pin on the Sona TI351 M.2 1216 solder down module is a SenseOnPower pin.
-This signal is pulled low internally and must be low when the device powers up.
+The SDIO_WAKE#/HOST_IRQ_WL pin on the Sona TI351 M.2 1216 solder down module is internally directly connected to the HOST_IRQ_WL pin on the CC3351.
+This is a SenseOnPower pin that is pulled low internally and must be low when the device powers up.
 It must not be pulled high or driven high by the host platform.
-The Sona TI351 M.2 2230 plugin module buffers this signal so it does not have the same restriction.
+If this cannot be guaranteed, the signal must be buffered.

-UART Handshaking
+UART Hardware Handshaking Requirements

 The UART interface requires RTS/CTS hardware handshaking.

-TI Radio Stack Software
+Ezurio Connectivity Stack Software

 Obtaining Source and Firmware